 My wife and I live in southeast Louisiana in a town of approximately 70,000 people.
 We are located approximately 15 miles from downtown New Orleans.
 Interstate 10 runs through the middle of our town.

-Sometimes it is smarter to “Bugg In” than to bug out or evacuate from your home and stock piled supplies, especially if you are a Senior Citizen.
+In 2008, I learned the hard way, that sometimes, “bugging in” is a much smarter than bugging out or evacuating from your home and stock piled supplies, especially if you are a Senior Citizen.
 This is a very difficult decision to make and should NOT be made lightly.
 Two main factors that should be part of your decision should be your physical condition and health situation.

 We left the security of our home.
 We left almost all of our supplies.
 We left almost everything, got in our two vehicles, which held a minimal amount of supplies and got on the Interstate 10 highway system early in the morning.
 We did what we were told to do.
 Then we sat in stop and go traffic for hours and hours not getting to our destination till late that night.
 It took us eight (8) hours to go twenty (20) miles.
 We found ALL of the interstate exits blocked for over 100 miles.
 There were NO bathroom facilities along the way.
 People were stopping their vehicles on the side of the interstate and urinating anywhere they could.
 Many vehicles ran out of gas or over heated.
 There was NO assistance for them.
 If you did not plan ahead, you did not have anything to eat or drink.